-Alternative Measures of Labor Underutilization for States, Second Quarter of 2019 through First Quarter of 2020 Averages
+Alternative Measures of Labor Underutilization for States, Third Quarter of 2019 through Second Quarter of 2020 Averages

 Six alternative measures of labor underutilization have long been available on a monthly basis from the Current Population Survey (CPS) for the United States as a whole.
 They are published in the Bureau of Labor Statistics' monthly Employment Situation news release.
 (See table 15.)
 The official concept of unemployment (as measured in the CPS by U-3 in the U-1 to U-6 range of alternatives) includes all jobless persons who are available to take a job and have actively sought work in the past four weeks.
 This concept has been thoroughly reviewed and validated since the inception of the CPS in 1940.
 The other measures are provided to data users and analysts who want more narrowly (U-1 and U-2) or broadly (U-4 through U-6) defined measures.